Professor Colin Bailey

 Bill's research interests are in M-theory and string theory and their applications - most recently those originally inspired by twistor string theory.
 This research area has unearthed powerful new approaches to quantum field theory, gravity and string theory, ranging from twistor space formulations to novel techniques for calculating scattering amplitudes relevant to the Large Hadron Collider.

 Professor Peter McOwan

 Peter McOwan is a Professor of Computer Science in the School of Electronic Engineering and Computer Science at Queen Mary.
-He was appointed to the role of Vice Principal for External Partnerships and Public Engagement in January 2012.
+He was appointed to the role of Vice Principal for Public Engagement and Student Enterprise in January 2012.

 Peter holds degrees from Edinburgh, Kings College London, UCL and Aberdeen.
 His interdisciplinary research interests are in visual perception, cognitive science and biologically inspired hardware and software.
 He has authored more than 120 papers in these areas.
 He is also a member of the editorial board of the Journal on Multimodal User Interfaces.
 He was coordinator of the successful Living with Robots and Interactive Companions (LIREC) project, one of the EU’s largest robotics projects, developing long-term synthetic companions, and is currently coordinator of an EU Science in Society grant Teaching Enquiry with Mysteries Incorporated (TEMI), using magic, myths and mysteries to promote enquiry-based education in Europe.
 He is an investigator on the EPSRC programme grant CHI+MED exploring design to reduce human errors in medical software and an EPSRC Partnership for Public Engagement Scheme Computer Science for Fun (CS4fn), an outreach project to enthuse school children about computer science research.